-**Click the image below to download the complete Bible Coding Guide Bookmark:
+**Click the image below to download the Bible Highlighting Color Coding Chart Bookmark:

 Read through the verses again and put a black square around words or phrases that are repeated.
 Choose a coordinating color to shade inside the box for the same repeated phrase.

 For example, in Psalm 148, the word ‘praise’ is repeated 13 times.
 For every time you see ‘praise’, draw a black box around it and lightly shade it inside with the color of your choice.

 As you skim through the passage yet again, search for words that are contrasting in nature and circle them with red.

 If marking Genesis 1, you would circle darkness/light, and day/night.
 Those words are opposites and portray God’s powerful creation of the earth.

 You’ll be amazed at how this simple bible color coding system enables you to see things in the text you might have skipped over before!

 For this next section, you won’t actually use colored pencils or mark anything in your Bible.
 Reread the verses again and pretend you are the author of this section of the Bible.
 Ask yourself, “Who are you?” and “Where are you?”
 This will help you gain further perspective on what was happening at the time and the context in which this was written.